 Future Now: Webcast/Discussion Series

-Rooted in the summit’s spirit of collective leadership and collaboration, each webinar will feature a broadcast of 3-4 compelling lightning talks from the summit, followed by a live interactive discussion and audience Q&A with the presenters.
-It is a unique opportunity to hear the ideas, ask questions, share insights, and connect directly with the next wave of leaders driving change.
+Rooted in the summit’s spirit of collective leadership and collaboration, each webinar featured a broadcast of 3-4 compelling lightning talks from the summit, followed by a live interactive discussion and audience Q&A with the presenters.
+It was a unique opportunity to engage in critical conversations about how to show up in this moment.

 Held June 4-6 in Detroit, LAF’s Future Now: Taking Action for People + Planet by Design summit brought together the landscape architecture community to share ideas and tools, scale actions, and deepen our resolve to shape the future we want to see despite the mounting challenges.